Compact HII Regions as Clocks of Massive-Star Formation: Evidence for Long Formation Timescales: The Observational Luminosity Functions

-Our LF of compact H\,{\sc ii} regions is based on the Red MSX Source (RMS) survey \citep{Lumsden2013}, which provides a homogeneously–selected, flux–limited sample of massive YSOs and H\,{\sc ii} regions across the Galactic plane, built from MSX and 2MASS colour cuts followed by extensive radio and mid–IR follow–up.
-Bolometric fluxes and luminosities for the RMS sources were derived by \citet{Mottram2011b} from SED fits to the near– and mid–IR data (plus longer–wavelength photometry where available).
-The LF of the 832 compact \HII\ regions in the luminosity range $3\lesssim\log_{10}(L/L_\odot)\lesssim6.5$ and distances $d \le 18$~kpc (with selection criteria described in Appendix~\ref{app:RMS} and completeness correction method from Appendix~\ref{app:LFs}) is shown in the right panel of Fig.~\ref{fig:LFs} (blue circles with $1\sigma$ Poisson error bars) together with the LF from M11 (gray squares).
-There is good agreement in both slopes and normalizations, which is expected because we adopt the same scale height of $39$~pc as in M11, and our completeness correction is also similar, as mentioned in Appendix~\ref{app:LFs}.
-The figure also shows a broken power-law fit ($\gtrsim7\sigma$ preference over a single power law as for the OB-star LF), based on the same parameterisation as in equation~\eqref{eq:ALS_brokenPL},
+Our LF of embedded sources, used here as an observational counterpart of the compact-H\,{\sc ii}-region LF discussed above, is based on the Red MSX Source (RMS) survey \citep{Lumsden2013}, which provides a homogeneously selected, flux-limited sample of massive YSOs and H\,{\sc ii} regions across the Galactic plane, constructed from MSX and 2MASS colour cuts followed by extensive radio and mid-IR follow-up.
+Bolometric fluxes and luminosities for the RMS sources were derived by \citet{Mottram2011b} from SED fits to the near- and mid-IR data, supplemented by longer-wavelength photometry where available.